 - Gang activity

 To get driving histories, you will have to do a search for their driving history.

 Have you ever had to search for criminal records of someone you know?
 Was it easy?
-Did you search online or did you have to make a phone call to the Lawrence County courthouse? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the Lawrence County courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal backgrounds and records, and your comments may make it easier for others.